 Common Example Scenario

-Let's say we have a list top3 that contains the information of the top 3 students from a class, and we need to create a program that accepts a number between 0 to 2 and returns the particular student's information.
+Let's say we have a list top3 that contains the information of the top 3 students from a class.
+We need to write a program that accepts a number between 0 to 2 and returns the particular student's information.

 Example